josgralagu/toolshop-automation-playwright/README.md

 - Detailed error messages and stack traces
 - Clean test organization by describe/it blocks

+## 🚨 Troubleshooting

+### Common Issues

+**Issue**: Tests timeout or fail to connect to the application
+- **Solution**: Ensure `https://practicesoftwaretesting.com` is accessible and not blocked by your network/firewall
+- Verify Node.js and npm are properly installed
+- Run `npm install` again to ensure all dependencies are installed

+**Issue**: Playwright browser fails to launch
+- **Solution**: Run `npx playwright install` to install browser binaries
+- Check that you have sufficient disk space for browser installation

+**Issue**: Mocha tests fail with "Browser not initialized"
+- **Solution**: Ensure the setup file is properly configured in `.mocharc.json`
+- Verify that `initializeBrowser()` is called before running tests

+**Issue**: Port conflicts or tests running simultaneously
+- **Solution**: Run tests serially using `npm run test:mocha:serial` or `npm run test:playwright` (single worker)
+- Check that no other processes are using required ports

+**Issue**: Snapshot or selector issues after UI updates
+- **Solution**: Update locators in the corresponding Page Object classes
+- Prioritize `data-test` attributes over CSS selectors when possible

 ## 🔧 Maintenance Guide

 ### Adding New Tests